 Capital Resources.
-As a REIT, Host depends primarily on external sources of capital to finance future growth, including acquisitions, and to fund our nearterm debt maturities and increase our liquidity.
-If, at any time, Host determines that market conditions are favorable, after taking into account our liquidity requirements, Host may seek to issue and sell shares of its common stock in registered public offerings, including through sales directly on the NYSE under its current "at the market" offering program described below, or to issue and sell shares of its preferred stock.
-Host also may seek to cause us to issue, in offerings exempt from registration under the securities laws, debentures exchangeable for shares of its common stock or senior notes.
+As a REIT, we depend primarily on external sources of capital to finance future growth, including acquisitions, and to fund our nearterm debt maturities and increase our liquidity.
+If, at any time, we determine that market conditions are favorable, after taking into account our liquidity requirements, we may seek to issue and sell shares of Host common stock in registered public offerings, including through sales directly on the NYSE under our current "at the market" offering program described below, or to issue and sell shares of Host preferred stock.
+We also may seek to cause Host LP to issue, in offerings exempt from registration under the securities laws, debentures exchangeable for shares of our common stock or senior notes.
 Because a portion of our debt matures every year, we will continue to use our available cash or new debt issuances to redeem or refinance senior notes and mortgage debt over time, taking advantage of favorable market conditions when available.
 In February 2010, Host's Board of Directors authorized repurchases, repayments or redemptions of up to \$400 million of senior notes, exchangeable debentures and mortgage debt.
 Through September 10, 2010, we have redeemed \$225 million of indebtedness pursuant to this authorization.
 We may purchase senior notes for cash through open market purchases, privately negotiated transactions, a tender offer or, in some cases, through the early redemption of such securities pursuant to their terms.
 Repurchases of debt, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
-Any refinancing or retirement before the maturity date would affect earnings and FFO per diluted unit, as defined below, as a result of the payment of any applicable call premiums and the acceleration of previously deferred financing costs.
-Accordingly, in light of our priorities in managing our capital structure and liquidity profile, and given the movement of prevailing conditions in the capital
+Any refinancing or retirement before the maturity date would affect earnings and FFO per diluted share, as defined below, as a result of the payment of any applicable call premiums and the acceleration of previously deferred financing costs.
+Accordingly, in light of our priorities in managing our capital structure and liquidity profile, and given the movement of prevailing conditions in the capital ma